communications-mining

 Communications Mining User Guide

-User permissions required: ‘View Sources’ AND ‘Review and label’.
+User permissions required: ‘View Sources’ AND ‘Review and annotate’.

 Overview

-Once your data is in the platform, the platform will group and display 30 clustersof communications (messages) that it believes share concepts or similar intents.
-The aim of this part of the training process is to go through each of these clusters and label the data presented in each of them.
+Once your data is in the platform, the platform will group and display 30 clusters of communications (messages) that it believes share concepts or similar intents.
+The aim of this part of the training process is to go through each of these clusters and annotate the data presented in each of them.

 This process makes training the model easier and faster to begin with, as you can add labels to multiple similar messages at once, as well as adding/removing labels to individual messages as required.